N-ckDotCom/Foodle/README.md

 ## Deployment Guide

 To deploy to OpenShift make sure you have `oc` installed and are logged in, then run the `kubernetes/deploy.sh` file.
+You may need to wait for the nlu-model-api to fully start.

 ## License